We found 5 family medicine practitioners who accept Blue Choice Gold PPO 001 near Luling, TX.

-Dr. Mark Robbins specializes in undersea and hyperbaric medicine, family medicine, and osteopathic manipulative medicine.
-He is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
-He graduated from Philadelphia College of Osteopathic Medicine.
-Dr. Robbins is professionally affiliated with Central Texas Medical Center.
+Dr. Mark Robbins' areas of specialization are undersea and hyperbaric medicine, family medicine, and osteopathic manipulative medicine.
+Dr. Robbins is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
+He studied medicine at Philadelphia College of Osteopathic Medicine.
+He is professionally affiliated with Central Texas Medical Center.

 Clinical interests: Diabetes

-Dr. Mara Tittler specializes in family medicine and practices in Luling, TX.
-She is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. Mara Tittler's specialty is family medicine.
+Dr. Tittler is an in-network provider for several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.

 Conditions / Treatments